Charlie McIlroy

 Rich joined the RAF in 1983 whilst on Southampton UAS flying the Bulldog and, after basic training on the Jet Provost, became a first tour 'creamie' QFI on the Hawk at RAF Valley.
 After this he was posted to the front-line to fly the Jaguar on 41(F) Squadron in the reconnaissance and attack roles.
 He then completed a further Hawk tour and 2 more front-line Jaguar tours at RAF Coltishall flying on operations over Bosnia and Northern Iraq.

-He has over 4000 hours flying fast jets and was a QFI on the Jaguar as well as the Hawk and left the Jaguar force as a flight commander on 54(F) Squadron.
-Outside the RAF he has enjoyed flying and instructing in the YAK52 for many years but has now seen the light and is instructing on western aircraft.
-In his spare time Rebel occasionally drives airliners.
+He has over 4000 hours flying fast jets and was a QFI on the Jaguar as well as the Hawk, leaving the Jaguar force as a flight commander on 54(F) Squadron.
+Outside the RAF he has enjoyed flying and instructing in the YAK52 for many years.
+He now works for a major UK airline where he has flown the Airbus A340, A330, A350 amd Boeing B787.

 Close